periaate/envi/README.md

 We will be using the [printenv](./cmd/printenv/) program to demonstrate the functionality of `envi`.

-Lets say that we have the following .env file
+Let's say that we have the following .env file
 ```
 AB=CD
 NAME=Periaate